This Is What I've Learned (A Message of Withdrawal, Healing, and Hope)

 Even though my own life was thrown into a painful state of upheaval when I stopped taking those antianxiety medications, I’ve traditionally measured my words oh so carefully on the topic of withdrawal because a) at least 1 in 5 Americans is still taking one of these medications, and I don’t want to offend or scare these people (because admittedly not everyone’s story will be similar to mine, and b) because people who denounce these medications as harmful or useless are often called “unhinged” or “uninformed.”
 When misinformation is spread on a mass level (as it has been during the past several decades at the direction of Big Pharma overlords), black is white and up is down and a mediation with dozens of side effects that takes 45 days to get to “therapeutic levels” in your system will have no long-term ill effects when stopped, right?

 The stories I’ve heard from people over the past couple of years would break my heart if I thought that healing wasn’t a reality.
-These people have gone to the doctor or psychiatrist vulnerable, complaining of anxiety or depression or sleep problems or grief, and they were blithely given a prescription that changed the very essence of how their bodies and minds functioned.
+These people have gone to the doctor or psychiatrist vulnerable, complaining of anxiety or depression or sleep problems or grief, and they were blithely given a prescription that changed the very essence of how their body and mind functioned.
 Their very temporary and oftentimes everyday problems and challenges were given heavy-handed and chemically complex solutions, and when they stopped taking their “solutions” and experienced withdrawal, the doctor usually tried to give them another pill.

 Withdrawal, what is that?

-No matter what our problems are—panic attacks or low mood or insomnia or whatever—it simply doesn’t pay to compound them a hundred-fold by handing over our well-being to the heartless machinery of the Big Pharma monster.
-Behavioral therapy, lifestyle changes, study, spiritual outreach, love: These are but a few of the actual solutions to our problems, and we don’t even have to wait in a line at CVS or Walmart to pay for them.
+No matter what our problems are—panic attacks or low mood or insomnia or whatever—it simply doesn’t pay to compound them a hundred-fold by handing our well-being over to the heartless machinery of the Big Pharma monster.
+Behavioral therapy, lifestyle changes, study, spiritual outreach, love: These are but a few of the actual solutions to our problems, and we don’t even have to wait in line at CVS or Walmart to pay for them.

 There is just so much pain out there that is preventable when it comes to these medications, so I guess I’m saying that the time has come to start preventing it.